Extended formulations for convex hulls of graphs of bilinear functions: Introduction

 \subsection{Our approach}

-$\QP(G)$ has a very rich combinatorial structure that is not known explicitly and is even hard to generate algorithmically.
-Also, since $\QP(G)$ is an extension of $\X(f)$ and two polytopes can project onto the same polytope, it is natural to expect that for certain bilinear functions $f$, or equivalently weighted graphs $G$, fully characterizing $\QP(G)$ may be much more than necessary for convexifying $f$.
+The polytope $\QP(G)$ has a very rich combinatorial structure that is not known explicitly and is even hard to generate algorithmically.
+Also, since $\QP(G)$ is an extension of $\X(f)$ and two polytopes can project onto the same polytope, it is natural to expect that for certain bilinear functions $f$, or equivalently weighted graphs $G$, fully characterizing $\QP(G)$ may be much more than what is actually necessary for convexifying $f$.
 These facts motivate us to search for graphs $G$ for which we can identify polynomial-sized polytopes $\P\supseteq\QP(G)$ such that $\pi[f](\P)=\X(f)$.
 We would also like such a $P$ to be minimal in the following sense.
-An extended formulation $\P\supseteq\QP(G)$ of $\X(f)$ is said to be \emph{minimal} if omitting any nontrivial facet-defining inequality of $\P$ (i.e., other than \eqref{eq:mccormick}) leads to a polytope $\P^{\prime}\supsetneq \P$ with $\pi[f](\P^{\prime})\supsetneq\X(f)$.
+An extended formulation $\P\supseteq\QP(G)$ of $\X(f)$ is said to be \emph{minimal} if omitting any facet-defining inequality of $\P$ leads to a polytope $\P^{\prime}\supsetneq \P$ with $\pi[f](\P^{\prime})\supsetneq\X(f)$.
 In other words, we want to identify minimal classes of valid inequalities for $\QP$ which still ensure that the polytope defined by these inequalities satisfies $\pi[f](P)=X(f)$, the motivation being that $P\subseteq\reals^{n(n+1)/2}$ might have significantly fewer facets than $X(f)\subseteq \reals^{n+1}$.